SravyaL/DataScience/README.md

-Certainly!
-Here's a template for a GitHub README for your Data Science class repository:

----

 # Data Science Class Homework Repository

 Welcome to my Data Science class homework repository!
 This collection showcases the various projects and assignments I completed during the course, encompassing data cleaning, exploratory data analysis (EDA), model building, classification, and prediction tasks.
 Each assignment demonstrates my proficiency in leveraging data science techniques to derive meaningful insights and predictions.